aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2025/vulnerablecode_michael.rst

 more personalized, and more flexible way of building vulnerability databases.

-I especially enjoyed designing the **registry + API architecture** and discussing it with mentors and integrating it seamlessly across **VulnerableCode, VulnTotal, and the browser extension**.
+I especially enjoyed designing the **registry + API architecture** and integrating Redis queues and workers for asynchronous execution.
+This improved scalability, responsiveness, and fault tolerance, ensuring the API never blocks and multiple live evaluations can run in parallel.
+I also appreciated discussing it with mentors and integrating it seamlessly across **VulnerableCode, VulnTotal, and the browser extension**.

 This work lays the foundation for even richer interactivity in the ecosystem and brings vulnerability evaluation closer to developers' workflows.

 I appreciated the weekly status calls and the feedback I received from my